jotterbach/jotterbach.github.io/_drafts/2015-10-30-CDL_DMP_DataScience.md

 [^fn-comparedToStatistics]: There is an ongoing and hot debate if Data Science is not just Statistics in disguise.
 I believe it is not as it adds several components not found in the classical studies of Statistics.
 However, I do not want to engage in this almost religiously fought discussion.

 [^fn-googleCounts]: Searching for `Data Science` on Google Search yields about 283,000,000 results in 0.48 seconds (!) and the count is rising.

+##About the author
+Dr. Johannes Otterbach is a Data Scientist at LendUp with a passion for big data technologies and applications to real world problems.
+He is an established scientist with more than 15 publications in high impact journals and he has won several awards.
+Before joining LendUp he worked as a software engineer at Palantir Technologies.
+He earned his Ph.D. in Physics from the University of Kaiserslautern, Germany in topics related to Quantum Computing and held a postdoctoral fellowship in the Harvard Physics department where he broadened his interests in research and computational problems.